SS Scandinavian

-The SS Scandinavian was a steamship built at Harland & Wolff in Belfast which entered service as an ocean liner in 1898.
+SS Scandinavian was a steamship built at Harland & Wolff in Belfast which entered service as an ocean liner in 1898.
 The ship changed names and owners several times; she was originally built for the Dominion Line and was known as New England, in 1903 she was transferred to the White Star Line and renamed Romanic.
 In 1912 she was sold to the Allan Line and renamed Scandinavian, the name which she retained for the rest of her career.